 Walter Clayton Injury: Ruled out Friday

-Clayton (hip) has been ruled out for Friday's game against the Raptors.
+Clayton (hip) has been ruled out for Friday's game against the Jazz.

-Clayton was a late addition to the injury report Friday and won't suit up due to left hip soreness.
-His next chance to play will come Sunday in Milwaukee.
-With the rookie first-rounder sidelined, Adama Bal, Javon Small and Jahmai Mashack are candidates to see increased playing time.
+Clayton will miss Friday's contest due to left hip soreness, and his next opportunity to play will come in Sunday's regular-season finale in Houston.
+With the rookie first-rounder out, Jahmai Mashack, Adama Bal and Lucas Williamson will likely see a bump in minutes.

 Win Your League With RotoWire!